Dyson Gen5 Detect vs. V15 Detect

 I tested the Gen5 and V15 Detect’s airflow and suction to check if Dyson’s claims were accurate.

-They were right with the suction part since the Gen5 Detect was better in the sealed and unsealed tests.
+They were correct with the suction part, as the Gen5 Detect performed better in both sealed and unsealed tests.

 • Unsealed: 28″ of water lift